Documentation

 Previously, secrets were handled through the VTEX IO CLI secrets plugin.
 To enable secrets management, an empty vtex.env file needed to be present in the project root.
 The key-value pairs were stored in the secrets.revealed.json file, then encrypted into secrets.hidden.json before being committed to the main branch.

 Now, this workflow has been deprecated, and secrets are managed directly through the WebOps interface, where you can create, update, and delete them.
-Secrets are loaded as environment variables during deployment and are no longer committed to your project’s codebase.
+Secrets are loaded as environment variables during deployment and are no longer committed to the project codebase.

 Why did we make this change?

-Secrets management via WebOps addresses the following concerns:
+Secrets management via WebOps provides the following advantages:

-• To improve the security of sensitive data by eliminating secrets from source code and version control.
+• Increased security of sensitive data by eliminating secrets from source code and version control.

-• To reduce operational overhead and potential sync errors that might arise from CLI-managed secrets files.
+• Reduced operational overhead and potential sync errors that might arise from CLI-managed secrets files.

-• To ensure that secrets are managed in a uniform way across all FastStore deployment providers.
+• Secrets are managed uniformly across all FastStore deployment providers.

 What needs to be done?